Roxanne S Davies, PhD

 Landon 300 f

-Sister Adela Langa, O.P. is a Dominican sister of Adrian, MI.
-Originally from Romania, she came to the U.S. in 2003 to pursue graduate studies.
+Originally from Romania, Adela came to the U.S. in 2003 to pursue graduate studies.
 She holds a BA in French and English (Literature, Language, and Teaching), and a Masters of Arts in English from Bowling Green State University, OH.
-From 2003 to 2010 she worked in higher education and in 2010 she joined the Adrian Dominican Sisters.
-Prior to entering religious life, Sister Adela taught Writing, Rhetoric, and ESL in Chicago and worked as the Writing Specialist for the Writing Center at Bowling Green State University, OH.
+From 2003 to 2010 she worked in higher education and taught Writing, Rhetoric, and ESL in Chicago.
+She also worked as the Writing Specialist for the Writing Center at Bowling Green State University, OH.